objectbox/objectbox-swift/README.md

 ### Swift Package

-> [!NOTE]
-> The Swift Package is currently in preview, we [welcome your feedback](https://github.com/objectbox/objectbox-swift/issues/19)!

 Instructions depend on whether you want to set up an Xcode project or a Swift Package Manager manifest.

 #### Set up an Xcode project